 - Have your house checked for rodent problems.
 If you can eliminate the food source, the snakes will go elsewhere.

-Virginia Department of Game and Inland Fisheries staff do not come to your home or property to remove snakes.
+Virginia Department of Wildlife Resources staff do not come to your home or property to remove snakes.
 If after all mentioned measures have been taken to discourage snakes from your property and/or home, they are still a problem, or if one is inside a structure that you are uncomfortable trying to trap and remove yourself, the only other alternative is to contact a pest control company that advertises handling snakes.
 Such a pest control company should have a permit from us to allow them to remove snakes.

 For more information on snakes, visit the Virginia Herpetological Society’s website.